KarolSU96/finance-tracker/README.md

 - SweetAlert: Customizable alerts for better user experience
 - Git Hub used for secure online code storage
 - Codeanywhere used as a cloud-based IDE for developlment
+- Heroku for Deployment
+- Cloudinary for handling static files static files

 ## Testing